meteofrance/py4cast/README.md

 #### MLFlow

 Optionally, you can use MLFlow, in addition to Tensorboard, to track your experiment and log your model.
-To activate the MLFlow logger simply add the `--mlflow_log` option on the `bin/train.py` command line.
+MLFlow logger can be added to loggers in the trainer.yaml file.

 **Local usage**